In the second in our series of blogs on the Fundamentals of Phishing we will explore how to identify fraudulent emails.

 - Don’t get attached: Be wary of attachments in emails that you are not sure about.
 Well-known companies and brands rarely send out attachments, so it’s a safe bet you should ignore one should it come through.

-While cyber security is a topic that should be at top of mind every month (and every day!), using the information and resources available during National Cybersecurity Awareness Month is a good idea to refresh your online behavior and make sure you’re keeping your sensitive information safe.
+While cybersecurity is a topic that should be at top of mind every month (and every day!), using the information and resources available during National Cybersecurity Awareness Month is a good idea to refresh your online behavior and make sure you’re keeping your sensitive information safe.